ociu/sphinx-traceability-extension/example/index.rst

 List all items
 --------------

-.. item-list:: All available items
+.. item-list:: All available items (no captions)
+    :nocaptions:

 List all items beginning with ``r00``